ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 record keys in the range 0-4096 for the purpose of processing administrative data.

-It is expected that users will tabulate 1-4 variables for a particular geography level e.g. tabulate age by gender at local authority level.
+It is expected that users will tabulate 1-4 variables for a particular geography level e.g. tabulate age by sex at local authority level.

 The create_perturbed_table function counts how many rows in the data contain each combination of categories e.g. how many respondents are of